iter8-tools/iter8/content/about/_index.md

 Use an `iter8 experiment` to safely expose alternative versions of a service to application traffic and intelligently rollout the best version of your service.
 Iter8's expressive model of experimentation supports a diverse variety of experiments.
 The four main kinds of experiments in iter8 are as follows.

 1. Perform a **canary release** with two versions, a baseline and a candidate.
 Iter8 will shift application traffic in a safe and progressive manner to the candidate, if the candidate meets the criteria you specify in the experiment.
 2. Perform an **A/B/n rollout** with multiple versions -- a baseline and multiple candidates.
-Iter8 will identify and shift application traffic safely and gradually to the `winner`.
+Iter8 will identify and shift application traffic safely and gradually to the `winner`, where the winning version is defined by the criteria you specify in your experiments.
 3. Perform an **A/B rollout** -- this is a special case of the A/B/n rollout described above with a baseline and a single candidate.
 4. Run a **performance test** with a single version of a microservice. `iter8` will verify if the version meets the criteria you specify in the experiment.